rajith89/Java-REST-API/readme.txt

-Java REST API CRUD Example
+Java REST API for CRUD
 ==========================

 Overview and Programming Technologies
 -------------------------------------

 	This document is a technical overview of the Java REST CRUD APIs.
-	The application is mostly a Java REST API which serves the mobile client.
+	The application is mostly a Java REST API which serves the mobile/Web client.

 Run, Build and Deploy